PPML/preventive_services/doc/weighting_methodology.md

 ```

 ### Step 2: create sample counts by year, age, state, and sex in the MarketScan data
+We are only interested in individuals with non-grandfathered-in plans, i.e., those whose insurance plan began after January 2011.
 ```
 SELECT
 	YEAR,